elagralinska/APL/README.md

   ## Installation and usage
   APL can be run directly from R, however it also requires Python.
-Before running the tool, please make sure that **Python** is installed on your machine and that you have installed following **R packages**:
+Before running the tool, please make sure that that the following **R packages** are installed on your machine:
   - `shiny`
   - `reticulate`
   - `ggplot2`